How to Transfer a Car Title in Florida After the Owner Dies

 When the Deceased Owner Had No Will

-When the deceased owner died without a will, an heir can apply for the title transfer by submitting a completed HSMV Form 82040, the original certificate of title (or an affidavit that the title is lost or destroyed), and an affidavit stating that the estate is not indebted and that the surviving spouse (if any) and all heirs have agreed on how the estate’s assets will be divided.
+When someone dies without a will, an heir can apply by submitting a completed HSMV Form 82040, the original certificate of title (or an affidavit that the title is lost or destroyed), and an affidavit with two statements.
+The affidavit must state that the estate is not indebted and that the surviving spouse (if any) and all heirs have amicably agreed on how the estate’s assets will be divided.

 The Debt Requirement